pypa/hatch/README.rst

     $ hatch new my-app
     Created project `my-app`

-Now you have a fully function package that can be built and distributed.
+Now you have a fully functional package that can be built and distributed.

 .. code-block:: bash